 This type of experience is embedded in us at the subconscious level.
-At a time when people needed to hunt large animals in order to feed and warm themselves, the success of the “sortie” depended on teamwork.
-The need to feel part of the “tribe” has remained with us to this day, therefore, going on stage alone, we feel discomfort.
-Thus, we sort of separate ourselves from the rest of society.
+When people needed to hunt large animals to feed and warm themselves, the success of the sortie depended on teamwork.
+Need to feel part of the tribe has remained with us to this day.
+Therefore, going on stage alone, we feel discomfort.
+Thus, we separate ourselves from the rest of society.

 How to Deal with Stage Fear & Overcome Public Anxiety?

 The Glossophobic state begins to torment the speaker long before the upcoming event.
 It continues during direct contact with the audience, becoming the cause of psychological shock.

 Anxiety can arise from a reluctance to hear criticism, ridicule, and lack of confidence in external attractiveness and competence.
 These attacks do not depend on the audience itself (fear will prevail in the circle of both strangers and acquaintances of the glossophobia).